chakki-works/sumeval/README.md

   * The ROUGE-X scores are tested compare with [original Perl script (ROUGE-1.5.5.pl)](https://github.com/summanlp/evaluation).
   * The BLEU score is calculated by [SacréBLEU](https://github.com/mjpost/sacrebleu), that produces the same values as official script (`mteval-v13a.pl`) used by WMT.
 * Multi-language
-  * Not only English, Japanese are also supported.
+  * Not only English, Japanese and Chinese are also supported.
 The other language is extensible [easily](https://github.com/chakki-works/sumeval#welcome-contribution-tada).

 Of course, implementation is Pure Python!